manniwood/dbmigrator/README.md

 ```
 ## Future plans

-I plan to write an integration test suite for this.

 I have very few other plans for this!
-I wanted to prove to myself just how much
+I wanted to prove to myself just how minimalistic
-a database migrator could be under-engineered and still be useful.
+a database migrator could be and still be useful.

 I hope the licence is permissive enough that if anybody wants to use this code as
 inspiration for a similar project (maybe a MySQL-only version, for instance), anybody